hrithikguy/systecash/doc/README.translator.txt

 For example in the de.po file, we have this:

-# Messages in Deutsch für GnuCash
+# Messages in Deutsch für systecash
 # Copyright (C) 1999 Free Software Foundation, Inc.
 # Jan-Uwe Finck <Jan-Uwe.Finck@bigfoot.de>, 1999.